Webb School of Knoxville: Construction

 In early 2007, Webb's Honor the Tradition, Realize the Vision campaign to renovate and expand the campus began.
 Phase I included building the new Jim and Kay Clayton Science Center, which was finished in October 2007.
 The Coleman-Lange International Center for the Study of World Languages and Cultures, a building dedicated to the learning of international cultures, was completed in 2008 as well as the Founder's Commons.

 Beginning in late 2019, new construction projects began on campus.
 In the Middle School, construction began on the new Innovation Center, set to finish construction in Fall of 2020.
 Also starting in fall of 2019 in the Upper School Learning Commons, meant to serve the same purpose as the Innovation Center, but with added features such as a cafe and possibly virtual reality.
 The final project beginning that fall is the new Central Building, meant to be a newer entrance to Webb's campus.

 Houses

 At the beginning of 2022, Webb started the houses program.
 There are six houses, named after six important figures in Webb’s history.
-The six are: Haslam, for the thirteen Haslam alumnis, Hudson, for Genevieve Hudson, the first headmaster of the girls school back when the school was split into boys and girls, Henslee, for Stewart Henslee, the person who gave Robert Webb the original 50 acres of campus land, Pfeifer, for William Pfeifer, a former president, Dossett, for Julie Dossett Webb, Robert Webb’s wife, and Sawney, for Sawney Webb, Robert Webb’s grandfather.
+The six are: Haslam, for the thirteen Haslam alumni, Hudson, for Genevieve Hudson, the first headmaster of the girls school back when the school was split into boys and girls, Henslee, for Stewart Henslee, the person who gave Robert Webb the original 50 acres of campus land, Pfeifer, for William Pfeifer, a former president, Dossett, for Julia Dossett Webb, Robert Webb’s wife, and Sawney, for Sawney Webb, Robert Webb’s grandfather.
 Students are sorted into these houses during Middle and Upper School.
 They compete with other houses in games to win points.
 The house with the most points at the end of the year wins the house cup.
+As of 2025, they no longer exist, and have been replaced with two teams: the Pink Panthers and the Lime Leopards.